close

 Since medieval times to the present day of the twenty-first century, women have been considered to be inferior to men.
 Virginia Woolf uses her essay to demonstrate the social acceptance of male dominance.
 Inside the two diverse account entries of the two suppers, one at a Men's College and the other at a Women's College, shows the vast difference of the treatment, etiquette, and dinner of both colleges.

-The use of tone in these two passages demonstrate the fact that women are continuing to persevere.
+The use of tone in these two passages demonstrates the fact that women are continuing to persevere.
 Woolf expresses the fact that women are silently fighting back.
 She writes that 'there was no reason to complain of human nature's daily food, seeing that the supply was sufficient.'
-This shows that the food the men ate means that they receive high status, more power and more opportunities.
+This shows that the food the men ate means that they receive high status, more power, and more opportunities.
 On the other hand, the food that women ate shows that they have limited opportunities in life.
 However, women still struggle to get what they want in order to be treated as equally as men.
-To further illustrate the Authors discontent, she employs hyperbolas to express her thoughts that the men’s dining is bombarded with a vast amount of selections while women have to deal with the simple and basic servings.
-For example she comes to say “To call it pudding and so relate it to rice and tapioca would be an insult.” in describing the pudding served in the men’s college.
-This sentence making an exaggeration of how fancy and precise the dish was made that it does not compare with a dish of peasants.
+To further illustrate the Author's discontent, she employs hyperbolas to express her thoughts that the men’s dining is bombarded with a vast amount of selections while women have to deal with the simple and basic servings.
+For example, she comes to say “To call it pudding and so relate it to rice and tapioca would be an insult.” in describing the pudding served in the men’s college.
+This sentence makes an exaggeration of how fancy and precise the dish was made that it does not compare with a dish of peasants.
 Yet women don’t even get close to that, they get just prunes and custard.
 The author points out the immoral necessities that women get.
-She questions why the men's dish has much more effort put in it while women's dish doesn’t.
+She questions why the men's dish has much more effort put into it while women's dish doesn’t.
 She then signifies that the role that women get is as perplexing as a paradox.
 It simply does not make sense why the dish served in men's college needs to be exaggerated while women's dish is much less.
+This paradoxical treatment serves to highlight the absurdity and injustice of gender inequality, urging readers to reflect on the ongoing struggle for equality.

 Get a custom paper now from our expert writers.